Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

-\textbf{\textit{Unrolled AI:}} Our unrolled AI approach to image reconstruction was implemented in PyTorch.
+\textbf{\textit{Unrolled DL:}} Our unrolled DL approach to image reconstruction was implemented in PyTorch.
 The Unrolled architecture consists of 10 iterative soft shrinkage-thresholding blocks.
 Each block begins with a data fidelity calculation, followed by nonlinear transforms and a soft thresholding operation.
 The nonlinear transforms include forward and backward operations, each designed as a combination of two convolutional layers split by a rectified linear unit (ReLU).
 A skip connection is incorporated to form a residual block, aiding in network training.
-A data consistency operation is included at the end of each block (except for the final block) to ensure $k$-space consistency with the measured $k$-space samples.
-This data consistency layer replaces AI-generated $k$-space data with the original data at sampled points.
-In the last iteration, the data consistency block is omitted to allow the convolutional layers to denoise the original low SNR $k$-space data that was reinjected in previous iterations.
+A data consistency (DC) operation is included at the end of each block (except for the final block) to ensure $k$-space consistency with the measured $k$-space samples.
+This DC layer replaces DL-generated $k$-space data with the original data at sampled points.
+In the last iteration, the DC block is omitted to allow the convolutional layers to de-noise the original low SNR $k$-space data that was re-injected in previous iterations.
 As implemented, the Unrolled network has 98,760 parameters, a value that is not dependent on the input size.
 The full Unrolled network architecture is detailed in Reference \citenum{Shan2023}.